andyferris/Dictionaries.jl/README.md

 ### Co-iteration implementation notes

 When two-or-more dictionaries share the same tokens, co-iterating through their matching elements becomes much more efficient.
-By default, the `similar` function on `HashIndices` and `Indices` does not make a copy of the indices.
+By default, the `similar` function on `Indices` and `ArrayIndices` does not make a copy of the indices.
 When performing an operation such as `map!(f, d_out, d_in)`, a check of `keys(d_out) === keys(d_in)` lets us know that the tokens are equivalent with a constant-time operation.
 When this is the case, the `map!` operation can skip lookup entirely, performing zero calls to `hash` and dealing with hash